d-lord/decode_mail/README.md

 Python ≥ 3.6 for those sweet, sweet format strings.

+Optional Google Translate feature requires the `translator` module.

+I suggest cloning it somewhere local and then linking it into your path as `decode_mail`.

 ### Caveats

 This is a really lazy implementation of a small part of the spec and only really works with subject lines.
 That's good enough for me.
+For more rigour, check the rest of the internet.